 RECOMMENDATIONS The Trust Board are asked to approve the report to enable it to be published on the Trust and government website in line with statutory reporting guidelines.
 The Trust is committed to ensuring an equitable workforce and steps to reduce the gender pay gap will be incorporated into Trust Workforce Equality Objectives.
-The key objectives identified in this report will be incorporated into the People Plan Operational Plan and will be monitored by the People and Wellbeing Committee on a quarterly basis.
+The key objectives identified in this report will be incorporated into the People Plan and will be monitored by the People and Wellbeing Committee.
 The specific objectives include:

-- 1. Promotion and support of flexible working arrangements, as well as supporting people who are returning to the workplace following long periods of time away. - 2.
-Continue to develop and promote our leadership strategy, encouraging female staff to apply for development opportunities to enable career development and promotion
+- 1. Promotion and support of flexible working arrangements, as well as supporting people who are returning to the workplace following long periods of time away. - Continue to develop and promote our leadership strategy, encouraging female staff to apply for development opportunities to enable career development and promotion.